‘Spider-Man: Across the Spider-Verse’ has massive $120.5 million opening

 The film, shepherded by writer-producers Phil Lord and Christopher Miller, is part two in a trilogy that will conclude with a third chapter to be released next year.
 “Across the Spider-Verse” over-performed abroad, too, with $88.1 million overseas.

 After few family offerings for much of the first half of 2023, theaters are suddenly flush with kid-friendly entertainment.
-Last week’s top film, the Walt Disney Co.’s live action remake “The Little Mermaid,” slid to second with $40.6 million in it second weekend.
+Last week’s top film, the Walt Disney Co.’s live-action remake “The Little Mermaid,” slid to second with $40.6 million in its second weekend.

 After launching with $95.5 million and $117.5 million over the four-day Memorial Day weekend, “The Little Mermaid” dipped 57%, partly due to the formidable competition from “Across the Spider-Verse.”